 On the whole, yes there really is plenty to do for all ages.
 If you plan well and perhaps split a large group into age and height ranges for some of the experiences, you can get more packed into your day.

 - It’s a good idea to take a pushchair of course.
 Tara felt she was old for it at 5 but she barely got out of it as we were going from one ride to the other!
 It’s way too much area for a small child to cover

-- Wipes are always handy, as is sun cream (although some rides do offer it as you queue)
+- Wipes are always handy, as is sun cream

 - Prepare for sun with hats and shades as well as for rain with waterproofs and brollies

 What are the queues like at Chessington World of Adventures?

 - The average time for us was 20 minutes but I have heard that it can be much more than this on very busy days.
 The best thing to do is keep an eye on queue times and target those.
 We did find one glitch though – Tomb Blaster was showing as 30 minutes when we went to join the queue but it only took 10 minutes.
 All the other ones were very accurate.
 Katherine had a similar experience with Tuk Tuk Turmoil: “It said that the wait was 25 minutes, but we were on the ride within 15.
 Happy days!”

 - The longest we queued was 40 minutes for Vampire.
 “My husband queued for over an hour for the Vampire ride,” says Katherine.
 “The boys and I did a few smaller rides during this time.”
 Unfortunately, due to queue times in excess of 40 minutes, we didn’t get to go on Dragon’s Fury which Mili and Arjun really wanted to experience.
 Tara would have been too short for it so she was glad!